Whipped creams are widely used for cooking in households and in the catering sector, especially for desserts and cake decorations.

 - Even though dairy proteins are commonly used in the production of imitation whipping cream it is possible to produce 100% vegetable products avoiding allergens and supporting veganism.

-Production of imitation whipping cream
+Production of non-dairy whipping cream

 Imitation whipping cream is a liquid oil in water emulsion, which is whipped into a stable foam.
 The foam is air bubbles dispersed in the serum phase stabilized by destabilized fat.

 Imitation whipping cream normally contains vegetable fat, milk proteins, sweeteners, water and emulsifiers and stabilisers.
 The milk protein is often sodium caseinate as whey proteins tend to induce agglomeration in the liquid cream during storage.
 As the fatty acid composition of the vegetable fat influence the viscosity of the liquid cream as well as the foam structure, firmness end eating properties, the manufacturer must ensure that the fat chosen is suitable for the application.
 Likewise, the choice of emulsifier and stabiliser has great importance for the quality of the cream.
 Emulsifiers and stabilisers are important in the formation of a stable liquid emulsion and in the whipping process for the formation of a stable foam with a high overrun.
-This will be described in more details below.
+This will be described in more detail below.

 The effect of emulsifiers on imitation whipping cream

-The main functionality of emulsifiers in imitation cream is to destabilize the fat globule membrane covering the fat globules formed during homogenisation of the cream.
-During storage of the liquid cream the proteins covering the fat globule are displaced by emulsifiers.
-Hereby agglomeration and partially coalescence of the fat globules is facilitated.
+The main functionality of emulsifiers in imitation cream is to destabilize the fat globule membrane covering the fat globules formed during the homogenisation of the cream.
+During storage of the liquid cream, the proteins covering the fat globule are displaced by emulsifiers.
+Hereby agglomeration and partially coalescence of the fat globules are facilitated.
 This is important for the structure formation and air cell distribution formed during whipping.
 Further emulsifiers are important for the stability of the formed air cells i.e. the strength of the air cell walls.

 This viscosity increase may be inhibited by adding the more polar emulsifier lecithin, or an anionic emulsifier like diacetyl tartaric acid esters of mono- and diglycerides (Datem) or sodium stearolyl lactylate (SSL) acting as strong oil in water emulsifiers.
 They interact with proteins in the interphase by hydrophobic and electrostatic interactions forming an emulsifier/protein film.
 Hereby the negative net charge of the fat globules is increased and the emulsion stability increased.
 The increased emulsion stability counteracts the whipping properties, which is why a balance in the use of different emulsifiers is important.